desmondhw/InvestmentReportsClassifier/README.md

 **Data**:<br>

 Research reports from a prominent investment bank was used.
-The data are in pickle format - banking.pkl, healthcare.pkl, realestate.pkl, energy.pkl.
+The data is in pickle format - banking.pkl, healthcare.pkl, realestate.pkl, energy.pkl.

 **Codes**:
 Follow these steps sequentially for runnings Python files in the Codes folder:<br>